Greetings: Common ways to greet someone in English

 - Hello: The most common and versatile, suitable for almost any situation.

 - Good morning/afternoon/evening: Polite and time-specific.
-“Good day” is also used, but less common.
+“Good day” is also used, but less common in America.

 - Good morning – Used before noon, formal or polite. (“Good morning, team!”)